Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 </dependency>
 ```
 2. Create the webservice file with the injected dependency `FileMimeTypeDetector` (it comes from Plume file Core)
+3. Choose your upload option between:
+   - [Jersey Multipart](#uploading-with-multipart): easier to setup, but offers lower performances
+   - [Apache FileUpload](#uploading-with-apache-fileupload): more difficult to setup, so it offers the best performance with no overhead

 Uploading with Multipart
 ------------------------

 Using the Jersey Multipart API is the easiest way to upload a file.
-This API allows you to get the file InputStream directly from the webservice parameters, by reading the multipart content.
+This API allows you to get the file `InputStream` directly from the webservice parameters, by reading the multipart content.

+This method however has a performance drawback: it will first copy the uploaded file to a temporary file on disk, before giving access to this temporary file.
-This method preferably used for small files (< 100Mo).
+It is preferably used for small files (< 100Mo).
+When uploading large files (> 1Go), this can be a performance issue.

-1. Add the Jersey Multipart to your dependencies if not already in your project
+1. Add the Jersey Multipart to your dependencies if not already present
 ```xml
 <dependency>
   <groupId>org.glassfish.jersey.media</groupId>